shivakasula48/BACKDOOR/README.md

 ---

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is open-source and free to use by anyone for personal or educational purposes.
-Feel free to fork, modify, and use it for legitimate purposes.
+Feel free to modify, distribute, and use the code as long as proper credit is given to the original author, **Kasula Shiva**.

 ---

-## 📷 Screenshots

-📡 Example Secure SSL Shell Prompt:
+## 📡 Example Secure SSL Shell Prompt:

 ```
 [+] Listening on 0.0.0.0:4444